 Participation in the SSHeW study is voluntary.
 People who do not wish to take part in the study will not have to return any forms to the YTU.
-However, if non-consenting individuals are willing to provide some demographic information they may complete the baseline questionnaire and send it back to the YTU.

 4.6 People who wish to take part in the study

 Participants who wish to take part in the study will be asked to complete the consent form and baseline questionnaire and return them by post to YTU or hand them to the trial team at the pop-up shoe shop.